ctaceygreen/azure-container-apps-react/README.md

 4. The variables for your pipeline all live within '.azuredevops/variables'.
 This is where you'll need to replace all instances of "<REPLACEME>" with your own values.
 5. Run your pipeline from ADO, and get many green ticks of instant gratification :D

-# So let's look into the interesting parts of this repi in a bit more detail...
+# So let's look into the interesting parts of this repo in a bit more detail...
 TODO

 # Getting Started with Create React App